NYPL/catalog_of_copyright_entries_project/guide.md

 ### Copyright claim details

 The most important items in these entries are the details of the copyright claim.
-Each entry should have a claimant (explicit or implied) a registration date (`regDate`) and a `regNum`.
-In addition there are elements to record the number of copies depositied (`copies`) and the other date (`affDate`).
+Each entry should have a claimant (explicit or implied) a registration date (`regDate`) and a registration number (`regNum`).
+In addition there are elements to record the number of copies depositied (`copies`) and the other dates (`affDate`).

     <copyrightEntry id="[GUID]" regnum="A56505">
       <author><authorName>ADAMS, JAMES DONALD</authorName></author>.